ickshonpe/bevy_mod_2d_hierarchy/README.md

 Bevy plugin for more ergonomic 2D.

-* Full 2D transform hierarchy.
-* Specialized 2D transform components.
+* Specialized 2D transform and propagation systems.
-* Independent of the Bevy 3D transform hierarcy, can use both in the same project.
+* Independent of the Bevy 3D transform, can use both in the same project.
 * Compatible with existing plugins as long as they only query for `GlobalTransform` and not `Transform`.
 * Control 2D transform propagation behaviour.
-* Performs about the same as bevy_transform.
+* Performance similar to the 3D Transform.
+The propagation control has a cost, but some operations cheaper in 2D.
 * No quaternions.
 * Supports Bevy 0.8